OpenReferralUK/human-services/Jolt/readme.md

 The parameters of the Jolt app are as follows

--i = the extended data package URL
+ - i = the extended data package URL
--s = the spec URL
+ - s = the spec URL
--o = the output URL
+ - o = the output URL

 A Jolt Spec can be defined like so.
 In this example spec copies in only the standard attributes and the organization, service and service_taxonomy tables to produce this output.